Gaussian Whittle-Mat\'ern fields on metric graphs: Sample path regularity

 The goal of this section is to characterize the regularity of solutions $u$ to the SPDE \eqref{eq:spde}.
-We will derive two main results, as well as a few important consequences of these.
-The first main result, Theorem \ref{regularity1}, provides sufficient conditions for $u$ to have, $\bbP$-a.s., continuous sample paths, as well as sufficient conditions for existence of the weak derivatives.
-In the second regularity result, Theorem \ref{thm:weakregularity}, we fine-tune the conditions to ensure continuity.
-We are then able to ensure continuity of the sample paths even when $u$ does not belong to $\dot{H}^1$.
+We will derive two main results.
+The first, Theorem~\ref{regularity1}, provides sufficient conditions for $u$ to have, $\bbP$-a.s., continuous sample paths, and sufficient conditions for existence of the weak derivatives.
+In the second regularity result, Theorem \ref{thm:weakregularity}, we fine-tune the conditions and are then able to ensure continuity of the sample paths even when $u$ does not belong to $\dot{H}^1$.
 Furthermore, we are able to obtain H\"older continuity, with an order depending on the fractional exponent $\alpha$ of \eqref{eq:spde}.

-To simplify the exposition, we postpone the proofs of all statements in this section to Appendix~\ref{app:proofsregularitysection}.
+To simplify the exposition, we postpone the proofs of all statements in this section to Section~\ref{app:proofsregularitysection}.
 However, one of the key ideas of the proofs is to use interpolation theory (see Appendix~\ref{app:interpolation}) to characterize the spaces $\dot{H}^\alpha$.
-Another main idea is to exploit a novel Sobolev embedding for compact metric graphs, namely Theorem \ref{thm:sobembedding}, which we introduce and prove in this paper, as well as a suitable version of the Kolmogorov-Chentsov theorem.
+Another main idea is to exploit a novel Sobolev embedding for compact metric graphs, namely Theorem \ref{thm:sobembedding}, which we introduce and prove in this paper.
+We begin with the statement of our first regularity result.